ArjayS/vue_fullStack_ecommerce/README.md

 @2:02:00, Testing the two new routes (adding and removing an item) in postman

 @2:03:30, Talking about and installing MongoDB.
-Was able to install mongoDB in wsl2 though this link: https://dev.to/seanwelshbrown/installing-mongodb-on-windows-subsystem-for-linux-wsl-2-19m9
+Was able to install mongoDB in wsl2 though this link: https://dev.to/seanwelshbrown/installing-mongodb-on-windows-subsystem-for-linux-wsl-2-19m9.
+Two terminals are needed, FIRST terminal is to run `mongod` and the SECOND terminal is to run `mongo` <- it is the shell of mongodb

+@2:08:00, Showing the commands to run the mongodb.
+The DOCS to learn more about the mongoDB commands: https://docs.mongodb.com

+@2:08:20, Commands and guide to create our ecommerce database,

+- @2:08:25, Creating a new database for our backend